fredbradley/aruba-central/README.md

 The package will automatically register the `ArubaCentralConnector` class as a singleton.
 You can then use the `ArubaCentralConnector` class as a dependency in your classes.

 ### Usage
-The way you use this package is the same within Laravel or as a standalone package:

 ```php
 use FredBradley\ArubaCentral\ArubaCentral;